Classical Music Composition Using State Space Models: Acknowledgements

 \section{Acknowledgements}

 A.Y.~would like to acknowledge Jeff Miller for discussions concerning the Two Hidden State HMM, Mike West for providing TVAR code in Matlab, which was converted to Python code, and Mike Kris for many discussions about the musical aspects of this work.
-A.Y. is currently affiliated with MIT Lincoln Laboratory.
 S.M. would like to acknowledge NSF DMS 16-13261, NSF IIS 15-46331, NSF DMS 14-18261, NSF DMS-17-13012, NIH R21 AG055777-01A, and NSF ABI 16-61386 for partial support.